kelly0326/Portfolio/README.md

 This project was about finding and presenting data that allows the airline industry to reassure the public that flying is still safe after a set of widely publicized airline crashes.
 Various datasets were provided, and I chose one dataset about airline accidents going back several decades, as well as a supplemental dataset about motor vehicle crashes, to compare the safety records of both modes of transportation.
 The initial part of the project, as shown here, was the EDA I did in Jupyter Notebook.

-6. DSC 680 ongoing project
+6. Predicting Stock Performance of American Airlines Based on Economic Indicators and Vendors Stock Prices (DSC 680: Ongoing project)

-7. DSC 680 ongoing project
+8. DSC 680 ongoing project